-Liquidity risk is the possibility of unbalances between tradable assets and liabilities, payables and receivables mismatches, which might affect the Group's payment ability, taking into consideration the different currencies and settlement terms of its assets and liabilities.

-The Group performs the financial management of its cash and cash equivalents, keeping them available for paying its obligations, and reducing its exposure to liquidity risk.
+Liquidity risk is the possibility of unbalances between tradable assets and liabilities, payables and receivables mismatches, which might affect our payment ability, taking into consideration the different currencies and settlement terms of our assets and liabilities.
+In addition, we perform the financial management of our cash and cash equivalents, keeping them available for paying our obligations and reducing our exposure to liquidity risk.